iFaxity/interlinqed/README.md

 [![Codacy grade](https://img.shields.io/codacy/grade/e723a0514a1843e584c7f44fb29d3c63?style=for-the-badge&logo=codacy)](https://app.codacy.com/gh/iFaxity/interlinqed/dashboard)
 [![npm](https://img.shields.io/npm/v/interlinqed?style=for-the-badge&logo=npm)](https://npmjs.org/package/interlinqed)

-A functional implementation of LINQ in TypeScript, inspired by [linq-ts](https://www.npmjs.com/package/linqts).
+A functional implementation of LINQ in TypeScript using iterators, inspired by [linq-ts](https://www.npmjs.com/package/linqts).

 So why use this package over linq-ts?
 Well if you use linq-ts there is no tree shake support at all since it uses classes.
 Which amounts up to 7.4kb minified code (according to bundlephobia).
 7.4kb of code just for transforming lists is a bit much in the modern web, if you do not use everything from the library.

-Well this package is funtional and therefore fully tree shaken, which decreases the bundle size to mere bytes if you only use a handful of functions.
+This package is based on pure functions and therefore supports tree-shaking, which decreases the bundle size to mere bytes if you only use a handful of functions.

-However to fully support TypeScript this is a functional library that uses a chaining method to chain together the different functions, hence the name **interlinqed**, check the [examples](#examples) section for more specific details.
+However to fully support TypeScript this is a pure-function library that uses a chaining method to chain together the different functions, hence the name **interlinqed**, check the [examples](#examples) section for more specific details.

+The functions can be used on their own but it is easier to use the linq helper to automatically resolve types and chain the methods correctly.

-The target browsers are IE9+ or any ES5 compatible browser version.
+The target browsers are any ES6 compatible browser version as the package uses Generators.
+Use 1.x.x if support for an older browser is required (IE9+).

 Installation
 --------------------------